thycotic/privman-docs/install/antivirus-exclusions.md

 ### Client Item Database

-This directory contains the Thycotic Agent client item database and should be excluded from antivirus to prevent corruption:
+These directories contain the Thycotic Agent client item database and should be excluded from antivirus to prevent corruption:

+* `%ProgramData%\Arellia\ClientItems`
-`%ProgramData%\Arellia\ClientItems` and `%ProgramData%\Application Data\Arellia`
+* `%ProgramData%\Application Data\Arellia`

-If required you can further limit this exclusion to all files with the .db and .db-* extensions under this location
+If required, you can further limit this exclusion to all files with the .db and .db-* extensions under this location.

 ### Privilege Manager Application Control Agent Service